timothompson/timothompson.github.io/_posts/2017-07-25-samsung-mockups.markdown

 type: "Work"
 info: {Responsibilities: UI Designer, Type: Bazaarvoice, Date: 2017}
 intro: "Designing review and QA display for sales proposals to clients."
-longintro: "Solutions Consultants and Technical Account Managers sometimes request Design Services to present innovative solutions utilizing our PRR platform.
-In the course of those engagements, I've created UGC designs to show clients the capabilities of the platform."
+longintro: "Internal sales teams and client services teams sometimes request Design Services to present innovative solutions highlighting features and functionality for our internal reviews platform.
+In the course of those engagements, I've created a few consumer-generated content design examples to show clients the capabilities of the platform."
 style-class: mockups
 ---